Maya numerals

 Other than the bar and dot notation, Maya numerals were sometimes illustrated by face type glyphs or pictures.
 The face glyph for a number represents the deity associated with the number.
 These face number glyphs were rarely used, and are mostly seen on some of the most elaborate monumental carvings.

+There are different representations of zero in the Dresden Codex, as can be seen at page 43b (which is concerned with the synodic cycle of Mars).
+It has been suggested that these pointed, oblong "bread" representations are calligraphic variants of the PET logogram, approximately meaning "circular" or "rounded", and perhaps the basis of a derived noun meaning "totality" or "grouping", such that the representations may be an appropriate marker for a number position which has reached its totality.

 Addition and subtraction

-Adding and subtracting numbers below 20 using Maya numerals is very simple.
+Adding and subtracting numbers below 20 using Mayan numerals is very simple.

 Addition is performed by combining the numeric symbols at each level:

 If five or more dots result from the combination, five dots are removed and replaced by a bar.
 If four or more bars result, four bars are removed and a dot is added to the next higher row.
 This also means that the value of 1 bar is 5.

-Similarly with subtraction, remove the elements of the subtrahend symbol from the minuend symbol:
+Similarly with subtraction, remove the elements of the subtrahend Symbol from the minuend symbol:

 If there are not enough dots in a minuend position, a bar is replaced by five dots.
 If there are not enough bars, a dot is removed from the next higher minuend symbol in the column and four bars are added to the minuend symbol which is being worked on.